kneehit/Bone-Age/README.md

 ### TO DO
 Write up pending <br>
-Data Vis <br>
-Upload PyTorch checkpoint file
+Upload PyTorch checkpoint to drive